Ron Howard: Happy Days (1974–1984)

+Additional acting roles

+In the 1962 film version of The Music Man, Howard played Winthrop Paroo, the child with the lisp; the film starred Robert Preston, Shirley Jones, and Buddy Hackett.
+The film was based on the 1957 musical of the same name by Meredith Willson.
+The film was directed by Morton DaCosta who previously helmed the 1958 film Auntie Mame starring Rosalind Russell.
+The film was a critical and commercial success becoming the third highest-grossing film of that year.
+The film went on to receive six Academy Award nominations including for Best Picture.

-He appeared as Barry Stewart on The Eleventh Hour in 1965; on I Spy in the 1966 episode "Little Boy Lost"; as Henry Fonda's son in an ABC series, The Smith Family, in 1968; as Jodah in "Land of the Giants" in 1969; as a boy whose father was shot on Daniel Boone in 1971–72; and as an underage Marine on M*A*S*H in the episode "Sometimes You Hear the Bullet" in 1973.
+He also starred in the 1963 film The Courtship of Eddie's Father with Glenn Ford and Jones.
+He guest-starred as Tommy in the twelfth episode of the first season of The Big Valley and he appeared as Barry Stewart on The Eleventh Hour in 1965; on I Spy in the 1966 episode "Little Boy Lost"; as Henry Fonda's son in an ABC series, The Smith Family, in 1968; as Jodah in Land of the Giants in 1969; as a boy whose father was shot on Daniel Boone in 1971–72; and as an underage Marine on M*A*S*H in the episode "Sometimes You Hear the Bullet" in 1973.
 In the 1970s, he appeared in at least one episode of The Bold Ones, as a teenage tennis player with an illness.

 Howard appeared on the 1969 Disneyland Records album The Story and Song from the Haunted Mansion.
 It featured the story of two teenagers, Mike (Howard) and Karen (Robie Lester), who get trapped inside the Haunted Mansion.
 Thurl Ravenscroft plays the Narrator, Pete Reneday plays the Ghost Host, and Eleanor Audley plays Madame Leota.
 Some of the effects and ideas that were planned but never permanently made it to the attraction are mentioned here: the Raven speaks in the Stretching Room, and the Hatbox Ghost is mentioned during the Attic scene.
 It was reissued in 1998 as a cassette tape titled A Spooky Night in Disney's Haunted Mansion and on CD in 2009.

-Howard played Steve Bolander in George Lucas' coming-of-age film American Graffiti in 1973, which was the inspiration for the television series Happy Days starring Howard.
+Howard played Steve Bolander in George Lucas's coming-of-age film American Graffiti in 1973, which was the inspiration for the sitcom Happy Days starring Howard.
+Howard starred in the film alongside Richard Dreyfus, Charles Martin Smith, and Harrison Ford.
+Critic Roger Ebert of the Chicago Sun-Times praised the film in his four-star review writing, "American Graffiti is not only a great movie but a brilliant work of historical fiction; no sociological treatise could duplicate the movie's success in remembering exactly how it was to be alive at that cultural instant."
+Howard reprised his role in the sequel More American Graffiti (1979).